Skip to main content

 warning

-However, such rule will be executed prior to a rule with the After Rate stage and order 0, even though the latter has a higher order, due to the fact that Initial is the 1st on the stages list.
+However, such rule will be executed prior to a rule with the After Rate stage and order 0, even though the latter has a higher order, because Initial is the 1st on the stages list.

 Filters